aimhigherweb/iec_website/content/what-we-do/fundus-autofluorescence.md

 In the western world, wet AMD is a leading cause of legal blindness in those over 50 years of age.<sup>5</sup> Research indicates that approximately 55-70% of patients with AMD are undiagnosed, indicating an inadequacy in current conventional screening methods.<sup>6</sup>

 Accumulation of lipofuscin in the RPE (layer under the retina) is strongly associated with the progression of AMD.
+Areas of high autofluorescence (i.e. more lipofuscin) correlate to dysfunctional photoreceptors and vision loss.<sup>1</sup> FAF images allow for monitoring of subtle retinal and RPE changes, particularly in early stages.